scality/Zenko/docs/docsource/Reference/introduction/official_api_support/index.rst

 Official API Support
 ====================

-The supported S3 API commands for Zenko Enterprise for the current release are detailed herein.
+The supported S3 API commands for Zenko for the current release are detailed herein.

 .. toctree::